 A new place to explore

 The town is much bigger and is still as unnerving to explore as Night alone was.
-Midnight Shadows uses what worked from the first game to creates the same feel of hopelessness and loneliness.
+Midnight Shadows uses what worked from the first game to creates the same feeling of hopelessness and loneliness.
 With the town being bigger, Midnight Shadows gave me the same issue I had with Night alone.
 I got lost, Often.
 Still, the town was still a lot of fun to explore and the beautifully drawn sprites really add to the overall aesthetic, even some of the monster are adorable in their own kind of way.

 There’s a lot more enemy types in Midnight Shadows and even the inclusion of boss type enemies.
 The boss fights remind me of classic boss fights from say Megaman or even Dark Souls, they are just about learning the correct patterns.
 The enemy design, like the first game, pulls heavily from Japanese urban legends and mythology.
 Enemies are varied and an awful lot of them are faster than Yui and Haru!
 Also the heart rate & Stamina mechanic remains the same, ensuring at least a few deaths from mismanagement of stamina.